mymaestro/AllanaCrusis/docs/instrumentation.md

 1. **Review selected instruments**
 2. **Click "Synchronize Parts"**

-The system creates individual part records, and you can edit parts by choosing the **Edit parts** button.
+The system creates individual part records, and a new dialog opens.
+From the list of synchonized parts, you can edit individual parts by choosing the **Edit parts** button.

+#### Other links
+You can instead choose one of the links at the bottom of the page:
+- **Cancel** to clear the selections on the page and revert to the defaults.
+This is useful when you accidentally choose parts and want to start over.
+- **Back** to return to the previous page
+- **Compositions** to go to the Compositions page
+- **Parts** to go to the Parts page

 ---